uw-cryo/declass_stereo/README.md

 - Physical storage in film-cans results in film distortion through time, which needs to be accounted for in the camera models for accurate stereo reconstruction.

 ## Workflow
 We implemented a semi-automated workflow to process the Corona (KH-4A/4B) and Hexagon (KH-9) panoramic stereoscopic images using the NASA Ames Stereo Pipeline (ASP).
 We initialise [optical bar camera models](https://github.com/NeoGeographyToolkit/StereoPipeline/blob/master/src/asp/Camera/OpticalBarModel.cc) and iteratively refine using bundle adjustment and 3-D co-registration to a reference DEM.
 The workflow does not require manual identification of ground control points (GCPs).
 The main steps are outlined below for a KH-9 sample stereo pair over Mt.
 St. Helens, WA, USA, acquired in July 1982.
 A similar workflow has also been prototyped for a KH-4B sample.
-The specific commands are commented in the shell script (link:) and in the ASP user manual.
+The specific commands are commented in the shell scripts [declass_preproc.sh](https://github.com/uw-cryo/declass_stereo/blob/master/scripts/declass_preproc.sh), [declass_stereo.sh](https://github.com/uw-cryo/declass_stereo/blob/master/scripts/declass_stereo.sh) and in the ASP user manual.

 - Image Preprocessing
 1 image is generally scanned in 2 to 4 sub parts owing to the large size (x * x) cm of the film.
 We mosaic the sub images into 1 frames using tie-point matching in the adjacent overlapping parts and then crop the mosaiced image to remove the ancillary frame information.